aclemons/emailrelay/doc/reference.rst

 any other sub-directory.

-Alternatively, another way to save disk space on Linux/Unix is for the filter script to copy content files using hard links.
+Alternatively, another way to save disk space on Linux/Unix is for the filter script to copy content files into the sub-directories but use hard links.

 The built-in *copy:* filter can be used to work with *--pop-by-name*.
-It copies message files into all sub-directories (whether they have a matching POP account or not) and by default it then deletes the original message files.
+It copies message files into all sub-directories (whether they have a matching POP_ account or not) and by default it then deletes the original message files.
 To keep the original files in the main spool directory so they can be forwarded use
 \ *copy:nodelete*\ ; to copy just the envelope file and leave the content file alone use *copy:pop*; and to copy content files with hard links use *copy:hardlink*.
-Remember to create matching sub-directories when adding users to the POP secrets file.

 The built-in *delivery:* filter also works well with *--pop-by-name*.
 It copies message files into sub-directories (now conceptually delivery mailboxes)